Faiyad06/project-fai/README.md

 # project-fai
-This is my first repository in github
+This is my first repository in github.
+Author - Faiyad Rahman